Asiana Treks and Tours

 Kathmandu/Pokhara: 3-star hotel with private bath & Wi-Fi

-On Trek: Basic teahouses (twin-sharing), shared toilets
+On Trek: Basic teahouses (twin-sharing), shared toilets.

 Hot Showers: Available at lower elevations (extra fee)

-Blankets provided, but sleeping bag recommended
+Blankets provided, but a sleeping bag is recommended

 Electricity & Charging: Available at most stops (fees may apply)